Simblissity home > G.E.T.

 SEGMENT OVERVIEW

-Our route follows an extensive and meandering network of foot trails, most of them in basically good condition although some brush overgrowth (particularly catclaw) as well as vague tread are encountered on less frequented stretches of trail in the middle of the segment.
-The terrain is quite rocky and rough overall, with a fair amount of climbing and descending as the trail negotiates passes between the many steep-walled canyons for which the "Supes" are renowned.
-Also, with the exception of one permanent source (Charlebois Spring), water can be rather scarce in dry times, so be sure to carry enough of it despite the extra packweight.
-Impromptu campsites are encountered with some frequency along the way, and the trail at either end of this segment may sometimes be a little crowded, but for the most part hikers can expect a wilderness experience with plenty of solitude among these mystical and legendary desert hills.
+With the exception of two generally reliable water sources (Charlesbois Spring and La Barge Spring), water can be rather scarce in dry times, so be sure to carry enough of it despite the extra packweight.
+Impromptu campsites are encountered with some frequency along the way, and the going at either end of this segment can sometimes get a little crowded, but for the most part hikers can expect a wilderness experience with plenty of solitude among these mystical and legendary desert hills.

 ROUTE DETAILS